e-kwsm/MPContribs/docs/redox_thermo_csp/index.md

 different atmospheres at different temperature levels (≈400-1300 °C) in a thermobalance.
 Oxygen partial pressures p<sub>O2</sub> between ≈10<sup>-4</sup> bar and 0.9 bar are set using a mixture of O<sub>2</sub>, Ar, and synthetic air in different flow rates.
-From equilibrium data of the mass change Δm induced by oxygen release or uptake, we retreived the change in redox enthalpy as a function of the oxygen non-stoichiometry ΔH(δ) and the respective change in entropy ΔS(δ).
+From equilibrium data of the mass change Δm induced by oxygen release or uptake, we retrieved the change in redox enthalpy as a function of the oxygen non-stoichiometry ΔH(δ) and the respective change in entropy ΔS(δ).
 This data is available by opening the materials details pages by clicking on a contribution identifier in the table of materials data.
 The